1. Newborn Turkeys Search And Call For Their Mothers, Never Get To Be With Them

 A writer for The Independent describes observing the “milking” of males: “The turkey was already upside down in Paul’s hands.
 He swiftly uncovered a hole amidst the feathers, gave it a couple of tweaks, and there was the turkey semen, looking like a bit of crumbly old toothpaste.
 ‘We take this,’ said Paul, ‘and suck it into a rubber tube.
 It’s then blown into the vagina.'”

-Many people have made the case that the practices described here constitute rape: forced impregnation, and the violent sexual invasion of overpowered victims.
-(Have a look at the video above to see how violent and invasive this procedure really is.)
-Whether or not you agree with the terminology, it is indisputable that turkeys and other farmed animals are sexually molested, and their reproductive processes perversely violated, for human greed and profit.
-This is morally indefensible.
+Forced impregnation via the violent sexual invasion of overpowered, defenseless victims.
+No matter the terminology used, it is indisputable that turkeys and other farmed animals are sexually molested, and their reproductive processes perversely violated, for human greed and profit.
 For a thorough analysis of the sexual violation of all farmed animals, see Bruce Friedrich’s article, “Does Eating Meat Support Bestiality?”

 5. Young Turkeys Are Brutally Mutilated Without Painkiller